reindexer

 Migration from Reindexer’s v3.x.x replication config

-New asynchronous replication is incompatible with configs from v3.x.x, so you will have to migrate manually.
+Current asynchronous replication implementation is incompatible with configs from v3.x.x, so you will have to migrate manually.

-1. Server ID’s and cluster ID’s doesn’t require any changes (they are using the same object “replication” in #config namespace)
+1. Server IDs and cluster IDs don’t require any changes (they use the same object “replication” in the #config namespace)

-2. Current scheme works as “push-replication” and legacy scheme was “pull-replication”, so you have to move all information about namespaces and DSNs from leagcy slaves to current leader (to “async_replication” in #config).
+2. Current scheme works as “push-replication” and legacy scheme was “pull-replication”, so you have to move all information about namespaces and DSNs from legacy slaves to current leader (to “async_replication” in #config).

 3. Any additional configs (i.e. timeouts or appnames) now should also be configured on leader’s side.